Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup on several sportsbooks.

 |Favorite